-From the backyard to the backcountry, Girl Scouts has a long, storied, and successful history of getting girls outdoors.
+From the backyard to the backcountry, Girl Scouts has a long and storied history of getting every girl outdoors.
 In fact, many Girl Scouts tell us “camping trips” are one of the best things about their Girl Scout experience.
-It’s true: connecting with nature in a girl-led setting is a big benefit of belonging to Girl Scouts.
+It’s true: connecting with the great outdoors in a girl-led setting is a big benefit of belonging to Girl Scouts.

 Studies show that girls today are not spending nearly enough time outdoors.
 Technology and structured activities leave less time for girls to get outside and enjoy nature.
 But as a Girl Scout, she’ll have plenty of opportunities to create her own outdoor adventures and develop a lifelong appreciation for nature and the out-of-doors—whether with her troop, at camp, or with friends and family.